mcartage32/Reditos-Test/README.md

    C. Linux: xdg-open coverage/lcov-report/index.html

+5. Other considerations: roles are handled as a column within the user table and there are only two allowed values **"user ‘** and **’admin ”**.

 Before installing this project, you need to install the following dependencies:

 1. **MySQL 9.0.1** or any later version.